When to fly

 Getting around Riga

 Riga offers many different ways to get around the city.
 The public transportation system is easy to figure out with plenty of bus lines and trolley routes.
-They run from 5:30am to 12:30am.
+They run from early morning to late night.
 Each mode of transport has its own ticketing system.
-You can buy a ticket onboard or at a newsstand.
+You can buy a ticket on board or at a newsstand.
 Catch a taxi outside almost any train station, hotel or airport or hail one on the street.
 Just make sure the meter is running.